alexlaverty/alexlaverty.github.io_20220810/_posts/2022-05-01-manly-beach-reddit-bot-python.md

 <img src="/assets/img/reddit-bot/inspect.png">

-in this case the the articles element is a H3 with a class called `story__headline`, we can then query for this element using the following :
+in this case the articles element is a H3 with a class called `story__headline`, we can then query for this element using the following :

 ```Python3
 headlines = soup.find_all('h3', {'class' : 'story__headline'})